bipsandbytes/resist/README.md

 ## Remote Classification API

-The extension supports remote content analysis through a configurable API endpoint. _**Developers are requested to either disable remote classification or use their own servers during development.**_
+The extension supports remote content analysis (using Grok) through a configurable API endpoint. _**Developers are requested to either disable remote classification or use their own servers during development.**_

 To set up your own analysis server: